-If either you or someone you love was injured because a driver displayed negligent behavior and texting while driving, reach out to the legal team at The Mike Bell Firm to get help.
+If either you or someone you love was injured because a driver displayed negligent behavior and texting while driving, reach out to the Birmingham distracted driving accident lawyers at Mike Bell Accident & Injury Lawyers to get help.
 The sooner you take action, the easier it will be for you to receive the level of compensation that you are owed.
-You can trust our experienced attorneys in Birmingham, AL, to put our expertise to work for you.
-We’ll use our resources to fully investigate your accident, gather any required documents, and even obtain cellphone records that can help establish your case.
-Our attorneys will talk you through your options and provide advice on the best steps to take.
+You can trust our experienced distracted driving accident attorneys in Birmingham, AL, to put our expertise to work for you.
+We'll use our resources to fully investigate your accident, gather any required documents, and even obtain cellphone records that can help establish your case.
+Our Birmingham distracted driving accident attorneys will talk you through your options and provide advice on the best steps to take.

 National Statistics on Texting and Driving